darklord1611/ScoreFlow/README.md

 ## Setup

 1. You need approximately **80-90GB** VRAM.
 You can modify your GPU settings in `./config/config1.yaml`.
 2. Set up your api key in `./config/config2.yaml`.
+If your rate per minute is less than 1000, we suggest lowering the
 3. Download [dataset](https://github.com/yinjjiew/Data/raw/main/scoreflow_data/data.zip) and unzip it in this directory `./`.
 4. To set up the environment, follow these steps: